y2kbugger/weeklyreview_todotxt/README.md

 ## General
 - review cadence for high level life goals, things like "be a good parent" or "be a good spouse", "stay healthy"
 - review cadence for lists of things like "places to eat" or "vacation spots"
+- I want to capture photos via share images so that I can quickly capture reminders and references for later.
+- I want to quickly capture notes via ok Google so that I can effortlessly capture todos.

 # Brainstorm
 - working memory